 - Dimming the lights

-- Rock the little one to drowsiness.
+- Rock the little one slowly, until they are drowsy.

 - Sing a lullaby or feed if it is feed time.